iamgrodrigues/people-manager/README.md

 ```shell
 mvn spring-boot:run
 ```
-Afeter the above command, you can navigate to following address to see the project up and runnig:
+Afeter the above command, you can navigate to the following address to see the project up and runnig:

 ```shell
 http://localhost:8080/api/v1/people